The Horse Lurja: Other regions

 In a 2013 article, researcher Veronica Muskheli, from University of Washington, took notice of a cycle of stories that she located in Central Asia.
 In this narrative, which she named Woman's Magical Horse, the heroine rides her magical horse to escape from a great evil, usually wears masculine clothes, and eventually finds a husband.
 The horse eventually perishes after helping the heroine one last time and she uses the horse's remains to build a new home for her.

 According to Basque researcher Koldo Biguri, Italian folklorist Sebastiano Lo Nigro located stories of the crossdressing heroine, her helpful horse and the flight from an unwanted monstruous suitor in Italy, Catalonia and Basque Country - which corresponds to Type C in Lo Nigro's study.

 In a study about the European cycle of La Doncella Guerrera ("The Warrior Maiden"), French historian François Delpech identified a second form of the cycle, which he termed La fille qui a épousé le diable (English: "The girl who married the devil").
 In this form, the crossdressing heroine is still put to the test of her gender, but she is helped by her faithful magic horse.
 Delpech also concluded that the heroine's horse is the one that rescues her from a terrible marriage with a supernatural being and sets her up with a beneficial human partner.

+Haitian anthropologist Suzanne Comhaire-Sylvain studied an Haitian tale, titled Domangage with the heroine's marriage with a monstrous bridegroom and her escape with the help of a horse.
+She compared the Haitian tale with African stories and a Basque tale collected by Paul Vinson, concluding that they "share the same origin".
+Comhaire-Sylvain also mentioned a Turkish tale (Kamertag) collected by Kúnos, which would point to an Eastern origin for the story.
+Comhaire-Sylvain also concluded that the Haitian story is spread in America (in the Antilles, the United States and in Brazil), in Africa (in Senegal and Gabon) and in Western Europe (Basque Country), and supposed that the Haitian version was brought by Malinké, Wolof or Mpongwe slaves.